-Prerequisite: Teacher's Recommendation will be required for this course.
-Eligibility for this course is determined by a combination of final exam and course grade for both semesters of the preceding course.
-Both semesters: A in Precalculus or B in Honors Precalculus Required supplies: Texas Instruments TI-84 plus graphing calculator AP Calculus BC (Grade: 11-12, Mathematics Credit: 10) This is a full-year course in the calculus of functions of a single variable.
+Prerequisite: Both semesters: A in Precalculus or B in Honors Precalculus and teacher recommendation Required supplies: Texas Instruments TI-84 plus graphing calculator AP Calculus BC (Grade: 11-12, Mathematics Credit: 10) This is a full-year course in the calculus of functions of a single variable.
 It includes all topics covered in Calculus AB, plus infinite series, Taylor polynomials and expanding the analysis of functions to include vectors, parametric and polar functions.
 This course prepares students to take the Calculus BC Exam.
 All students enrolled in this course are required to take the AP Calculus exam in the spring.
-UC A-G approved - c Mathematics.
+UC/CSU A-G approved - c Mathematics.
 NCAA approved.
 Prerequisite: Passing score on AP Calculus AB Exam.
 Teacher recommendation.
 Required supplies: Texas Instruments TI-84 plus graphing calculator AP Statistics (Grade: 11-12; Mathematics Credit: 10) AP Statistics is a one-year course that introduces students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: 1.
 Exploring Data: Describing patterns and departures from patterns 2.
 Sampling and Experimentation: Planning and conducting a study 3.
 Anticipating Patterns: Exploring random phenomena using probability and simulation 4.
 Statistical Inference: Estimating population parameters and testing hypotheses.
-Students who successfully complete the course and exam may receive credit, advanced placement or both for a one-semester introductory college statistics course.
-UC A-G approved - c Mathematics.
+Students who successfully complete the course and exam may receive credit for a one-semester introductory college statistics course.
+UC/CSU A-G approved - c Mathematics.
 NCAA approved.